 Every employer wants an employee who’s a motivated self-starter.
 However, most employers spend way too much time looking for bodies to fill positions instead of assets that will add to the growth of their organization.
-Innovative leaders are needed to lead companies forward, yet few employers are willing to hire people who know more about their business than they do.
+Innovative leaders are needed to lead companies forward, yet few employers are willing to hire an entrepreneur who knows more about their business than they do.
 An entrepreneur is at ease taking the initiative and being the boss.

 Because there’s an assumption that it’s difficult for entrepreneurs to relinquish control and allow another individual to take ownership.
 Most entrepreneurs are comfortable taking the lead and being the boss.
 However, one virtue employers often overlook is an entrepreneur’s ability to know when to lead and when to follow.